Mariam262/My-University-Projects/README.md

 ◼ **Project Name:** Knock & Groce Online Grocery Delivering System

-◼ **Description:** A project on the Human-Computer Interaction subject which consists of the follwoing stages,
+◼ **Description:** A project on the Human-Computer Interaction subject which consists of the following stages,

 1. Discovery
 	* Conduct user interviews